arksys-os/arksys-iso/README.md

 make
 ```

 - B. Use a custom calamares configuration like [calamares-xerolinux](https://github.com/xerolinux/calamares-cfg), edit with ouwn taste and build.
 To build the package use `makepkg`
 ```sh
 makepkg
 ```
+> You can build and install the package with `makepg -si`

 This will generate a compressed package `pkgname-pkgver-arch.pkg.tar.zst` that you can install with pacman or add it to your database of packages.
 ```sh